 Leah is survived by her three daughters, Brenda Burt of Hamden, CT, Candace Burt (Maribel Colon) of Cary, NC and Sarah Burt Timmel (John) of Hillsborough, NC.
 She is also survived by her younger sisters Sonya Fitzgerald of Acapulco, Mexico and Maryetta Lindsay of Parkville, MO.
 Leah has four wonderful grandchildren: Ross Whalen (Elysia Perez), Travis Whalen (Sydney), David Timmel and Audrey Timmel.
 She is a great grandmother to Sofia, Asher, and Alexander.

-A viewing and visitation will be held at Walker’s Funeral Home in Hillsborough, NC on Monday, April 16th from 11am-noon.
-Funeral services will be held at St. Matthew’s Episcopal Church in Hillsborough, NC on Monday, April 16th at 2 pm.
+A viewing and visitation was held at Walker’s Funeral Home in Hillsborough, NC on Monday, April 16th from 11am-noon.
+Funeral services were held at St. Matthew’s Episcopal Church in Hillsborough, NC on Monday, April 16th at 2 pm.
 In lieu of flowers, contributions can be made to Michael J. Fox Foundation (https://www.michaeljfox.org/get-involved/donation2.php ).